-Sam Van Aken envisions a tree with blooms of pink, purple, fuchsia and red that bears 40 different kinds of fruit.
+Sam Van Aken once envisioned a tree with blooms of pink, purple, fuchsia and red that would bear 40 different kinds of fruit.
+Today, that tree is a reality.

 "I'm an artist.
 So the whole project really began with this idea of creating a tree that would blossom in these different colors and would bear these multitude of fruit," he told NPR.

-Van Aken, an associate professor in Syracuse University's art department, isn't creating this tree through genetic engineering.
+He didn't create them through genetic engineering though.
 Instead, he's using a technique that's thousands of years old: grafting.

 Grafting involves collecting young shoots or cuttings from trees and then inserting these budding branches into strategic points on a base tree.